numeroflip/backstage-example-component/docs/decisions/adr-example.md

 * … <!-- numbers of consequences can vary -->

 <!-- This is an optional element.
 Feel free to remove. -->
-### Confirmation
+## Validation

-{Describe how the implementation / compliance of the ADR can/will be confirmed.
-Is there any automated or manual fitness function?
-If so, list it and explain how it is applied.
-Is the chosen design and its implementation in line with the decision?
-E.g., a design/code review or a test with a library such as ArchUnit can help validate this.
-Note that although we classify this element as optional, it is included in many ADRs.}
+{describe how the implementation of/compliance with the ADR is validated.
+E.g., by a review or an ArchUnit test}

 <!-- This is an optional element.
 Feel free to remove. -->
 ## Pros and Cons of the Options